cmhrabi/MSCI436-Project/README.md

 Project for MSCI436 predicting being at risk of heart disease

 ## Deployment Steps
-Contact cmhrabi@uwaterloo.ca if you are having any trouble
+Contact chrabi@uwaterloo.ca if you are having any trouble

 ### Backend server
 Windows